Chastain-Skillman Foundational Branding

 The team at Chastain-Skillman was thrilled to have a solid foundation for their brand.
 The company had existing brand assets when they came to us.
 However, we were able to formalize positioning, attributes, and visual direction.
 The result has been hugely beneficial.
 Chastain-Skillman is now able to communicate on behalf of the brand effectively.
 This consistency in communication permeates all areas, including human resources, business development, marketing, public relations, account management, and more.

-At the conclusion of this project, our branding team moved into creating several other brand assets for the firm.
+At the conclusion of this project, our business branding firm moved into creating several other brand assets for the firm.
 These subsequent projects included a custom, WordPress website, a recruitment campaign, a brand photoshoot, an email campaign, a branded video, and a campaign centered on their survey department.

 A corporate brand does more than provide you with a nice image.
 It sets the tone for your messaging and tells your team that you value them, and they work they do.
 If you’re ready to build the foundation for a Nice brand, give us a call.
-We’ve got a team of brand engineers who love what they do.
+Our business branding firm is looking forward to working with you.